donsirr/chatUp/README.md

 By using **chatUp**, you agree to:
 - Communicate respectfully and responsibly.
 - Avoid harassment, hate speech, threats, spamming, sexual content, or illegal material.
-- Never share personal or sensitive information (e.g., addresses, phone numbers, student IDs, financial details).
+- Never share personal or sensitive information.
 - Accept that violations may result in suspension, permanent ban, or reporting to relevant authorities.
 - Take full responsibility for the content you share and your conduct.